 Drift trikes are such great fun, so it’s understandable that you’re excited to find yourself (or your kid) the best shiny trike out there.

-But if you don’t know what kind of product or specific parts you’re looking for in a drift trike, you might end up buying a cheap knock-off that’s made of poor-quality materials.
+But if you don’t know what kind of product or specific parts you’re looking for in a drift trike, you might buy a cheap knock-off made of poor-quality materials.

 Not only will a tricycle like that break before you know it, but it might even be dangerous or not legal as well.
 And at the end of the day, you want to feel safe while you or your child rides that trike!